GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 <sec:ssl:multi_source:experiments:loss>

 *Loss function.*
-The objective used by He et al. in @he_deep_2018 along their #acr("DoA") encoding is a simple #acr("MSE") loss between the ground truth #acr("DoA") representation and the output vector provided by the neural network:
+The objective used by He et al. in @he_deep_2018 along their #doa encoding is a simple #acr("MSE") loss between the ground truth #doa representation and the output vector provided by the neural network:
 $
   cal(L) (hat(o), o) = norm(hat(o) - o)_2^2 med.
 $